quantiota/Riemannian-Neural-Fields/README.md

   Connectivity and structure arise naturally from the information landscape and neuron distribution rather than from manual design.

 - **Scalability Across Dimensions:**
-  The same mechanism applies to spatial (3D), spatiotemporal (4D), or higher-order cognitive fields (5D+), offering a unified view of learning across physical and informational domains.
+  The same mechanism applies to spatial (3D), or higher-order cognitive fields (4D+), offering a unified view of learning across physical and informational domains.

 ---